-"Houses" are single-sex student associations that serve as the means for community and leadership development.
-Each entering student is permanently assigned to a House and introduced to fellow House members during New Student Orientation.
+Houses are single-sex student associations that serve as contexts for community and leadership development.
+Each entering student is assigned to a House and introduced to fellow House members during New Student Orientation.
 Houses elect a variety of officers, including a President, Chamberlain, Helmsman, and Scholar.
-Over the course of the year, the Houses meet frequently as House leaders summon the other members to participate in various inter-House events, such as dinners and competitions.
-The House System provides a context for students to take ownership of the King's mission outside of the classroom.
+Over the course of the year, the Houses meet regularly and participate in various inter-House events, such as dinners and competitions.
+The House System provides a vehicle by which students take ownership of the King's mission outside of the classroom.